 2021 Hong Kong Legal salary report

-about 1 month ago by Legal practice / Back to all blogs
+over 1 year ago by Legal practice / Back to all blogs

 2020 proved to be another challenging year for law firms in Hong Kong.
 In the past year, our team has fielded a multitude of questions surrounding the impact of Covid-19 on Hong Kong’s private practice and compensations within, that this report serves to address.